The Ultimate In Birding Tours

 5 Days Group Size Limit 6

-SUMATRA BIRDING TOUR: OVERVIEW
+ULTIMATE SUMATRA BIRDING TOUR: OVERVIEW

-Birdquest’s Sumatra, Indonesia birding tours explore this huge but fascinating island that is visited by few birdwatchers yet has a very high number of endemic birds and restricted-range Sundaic birds.
+Birdquest’s Ultimate Sumatra, Indonesia birding tours explore this huge but fascinating island that is visited by few birdwatchers yet has a very high number of endemic birds and restricted-range Sundaic birds.
 Our Sumatra, Indonesia birding tour offers the most comprehensive coverage of any Sumatra tour.
 Sumatra’s many special birds include mouth-watering species such as Salvadori’s Pheasant, Roll’s Partridge, Silvery Woodpigeon, Sumatran Ground Cuckoo, Sumatran Trogon, Sumatran Woodpecker, Schneider’s and Graceful Pittas, Aceh Bulbul, Sumatran Wren-Babbler, Sumatran Laughingthrush, Sunda Blue Robin, Temminck’s Sunbird, Red-bearded Bee-eater and Rufous-collared Kingfisher, as well as a surprising number of nocturnal species, including three species of frogmouth.

 Lying at the northwestern end of the Indonesian archipelago, the fascinating and little-explored island of Sumatra is the second largest of the Greater Sundas – one of the biologically richest areas on Earth.
 Stretching nearly 2,000 km from end to end, it is not only the largest island of Indonesia but also one of the world’s largest islands.
 Less populated than adjacent Java, Sumatra has an extraordinary wealth of natural resources which today form an integral part of the economy of Indonesia.
 Its remote jungles, forested volcanoes and fascinating variety of peoples and cultures make any visit to this mystical island an unforgettable experience.